cabicho/0e18c4729ae742cb950e9d85fa756515_Experiment_01/README.md

 Rename to HelloWorld.java to use it as java source file.
 Rename to HelloWorld.java.html (or HelloWorld.html or any other name with the extention .html) to execute javascript code.

 `ZIPFLV/zipflv.zip` (**P4**):
-Unzip with any unzipping tool to see archive conten.
+Unzip with any unzipping tool to see archive content.
 Run crypt.py to decrypt to a valid FLV video.

 `chimera.pdf` (**P5**):
 Open with Apple-Preview to see PDF content, open with GIMP to see JPEG content, extract with any unzipping tool to get the archive content.